absurdworlds/awlib/docs/hdf_format_1_1_3.md

 ##3 Values <a name="sec-values"/>
 ###3.1 Typing <a name="sec-typing"/>
+Type contains information about representation of data.
 ####3.1.1 Implicit typing <a name="sec-implicit"/>
 ####3.1.2 Valid types <a name="sec-type-list"/>
 ##4 Commands <a name="sec-commands"/>
+###4.1 `version`
+As the name implies, this command defines which version of HDF the document is written in.

+This command is used in the following format:

+	!version 113